Koidanov (Hasidic dynasty): History

-Reb Aharon was succeeded by his son, Rabbi Yosef Perlow (1854 - 1915) who was said to have been very different than the other Koidanover Rebbes.
+Reb Aharon was succeeded by his son, Rabbi Yosef Perlow (1854–1915) who was said to have been very different than the other Koidanover Rebbes.
 Following the rise of the Haskalah, Koidanov became a centre of enlightenment which directly challenged the city's Hasidic institutions.
 To combat this, Reb Yosef built a large yeshiva called Tomchei Tzedek to bring Jews away from the Haskalah and towards Orthodoxy.
-During this time, Reb Yosef's son-in-law Rabbi Moshe Chaim Yehoshua Schneerson-Twersky (1867 - 1959) established a Koidanover synagogue in Jerusalem in 1908 known as the "Beis Yosef".
+During this time, Reb Yosef's son-in-law Rabbi Moshe Chaim Yehoshua Schneerson-Twersky (1867–1959) established a Koidanover synagogue in Jerusalem in 1908 known as the "Beis Yosef".
 Reb Moshe Chaim Yehoshua later immigrated to New York, where he established several Koidanover communities.
-After Reb Yosef's death in 1915, he was succeeded by his thirteen-year-old son Rabbi Yaakov Yitzchak Perlow (1903–1919), who was known to be an Ilui, after his death in 1919, he was succeeded by his uncle, Rabbi Nechemia Perlow (1860 - 1927), who moved the dynasty to Baronovitch, Poland following World War I. Reb Nechemia was succeeded by his son, Rabbi Shalom Alter Perlow (1906-1941) who was murdered in the Ponary massacre without leaving any children.
-Following the rise of Naziism in Europe, the Koidanover Hasidism in Baronovitch elected, Rabbi Meshulam Zalman Yosef Zilberfarb (1868 - 1943), the third Koidanover Rebbe (Reb Aharon Perlow)'s son-in-law to succeeded Reb Shalom Alter.
+After Reb Yosef's death in 1915, he was succeeded by his thirteen-year-old son Rabbi Yaakov Yitzchak Perlow (1903–1919), who was known to be an Ilui, after his death in 1919, he was succeeded by his uncle, Rabbi Nechemia Perlow (1860–1927), who moved the dynasty to Baronovitch, Poland following World War I. Reb Nechemia was succeeded by his son, Rabbi Shalom Alter Perlow (1906–1941) who was murdered in the Ponary massacre without leaving any children.
+Following the rise of Nazism in Europe, the Koidanover Hasidism in Baronovitch elected, Rabbi Meshulam Zalman Yosef Zilberfarb (1868–1943), the third Koidanover Rebbe (Reb Aharon Perlow)'s son-in-law to succeeded Reb Shalom Alter.
 However he was murdered in the Holocaust only three years later, alongside most of the Koidanover Hasidim.

-After the Holocaust, Koidanover Hasidism was re-established in Tel Aviv by Rabbi Chanoch Henoch Dov Zilberfarb (1890-1978), who was the son of Reb Meshulam Zalman Yosef Zilberfarb and the Koidanover Rebbe of Botoshan.
+After the Holocaust, Koidanover Hasidism was re-established in Tel Aviv by Rabbi Chanoch Henoch Dov Zilberfarb (1890–1978), who was the son of Reb Meshulam Zalman Yosef Zilberfarb and the Koidanover Rebbe of Botoshan.
 Reb Chanoch Henoch Dov was succeeded by his son, Reb Aharon Zilberfarb (d.
 1994), and then by his grandson, the present Koidanover Rebbe, Rabbi Yaakov Tzvi Meir Ehrlich.
 Under Rabbi Yaakov Tzvi Meir Ehrlich's direction, the Koidanover dynasty maintains synagogues in Tel Aviv and Bnei Brak and a yeshiva, in addition to chesed projects.
 The Rebbe is heavily involved in kiruv (outreach).
 His beis medrash, is located in Dizengoff Square and serves as an outreach center where weekly lectures and a Friday-night Oneg Shabbat attract many secular Jews and guide them towards religious observance.
 Reb Yaakov Tzvi Meir is well known as an inspiring speaker and educator of youth.